Convergence of Empirical Optimal Transport in Unbounded Settings: Introduction

 \item For simplicity of exposition, Assumption $\BC(\kappa, \alpha)$ does not cover rates with additional logarithmic factors, like $n^{-1/2}\log(n+1)$.
 These rates commonly occur in upper bounds for compact settings, e.g., in dimension $2$ for Lipschitz costs or dimension $4$ for smooth costs (see \Cref{sec:examples}).
 A look at the proof reveals that these $\log$ factors can be included into \Cref{thm:unbounded-rates} and affect the resulting rate as expected (see \Cref{subsec:composition}).

 \item Rates for the one-sample quantity $\T_c(\hat\mu_n, \nu)$ can be derived from \eqref{eq:unbounded-rates} via the inequality

 which holds for any $m\in\NN$ (see \Cref{subsec:composition}).
-In specific configurations, like semi-discrete settings, the moment requirement $\mint\nu\cY^{s+\epsilon} < \infty$ can be relaxed in this case.
+In some configurations, like specific semi-discrete settings, where we sample from a finitely supported measure $\mu$, the moment requirement $\mint\nu\cY^{s+\epsilon} < \infty$ can be relaxed in this case (\cite{del2022central}).
 However, in general, this condition on $\nu$ might actually be necessary even when only sampling from $\mu$ (see \Cref{sec:discussion} for a discussion).
 Analogous results hold for $T_c(\mu, \hat\nu_m)$.

 \item If $\mu = \nu$ and the costs satisfy $c(x,x) = 0$ and $\cX = \cY$, the plan $\pi$ induced by the identity function is an optimal transport plan, and the restricted marginals that are constructed in the proof of \Cref{thm:unbounded-rates} will coincide.
 In this case, Assumption~$\BC(\kappa, \alpha)$ only has to be satisfied for equal measures $\mu = \nu$ as well.
 This can be of interest in settings where improved convergence rates for, say, $\T_c(\hat\mu_n, \mu)$, are known in the bounded setting.